imuworks/MPU9250_VMA/README.md

            = -60
 ```

-Then set the offset values like this.
+Then set the offset values like this,

 ```c
 void setup() {